1876 United States presidential election

 It was the fifth of six consecutive presidential election victories for the Republican Party and the second of five U.S. presidential elections in which the winner did not win a plurality of the national popular vote, after the 1824 election.
 Although Tilden defeated Hayes in the official popular vote tally, the election involved substantial electoral fraud, voter intimidation by paramilitary groups such as the Red Shirts, and disenfranchisement of black Republicans.
 The election had the highest voter turnout of the eligible voting-age population in American history, at 82.6%.
-Tilden's share of the popular vote, 50.9%, is the largest received by a candidate who was not elected to the presidency, and he was the only losing candidate in a U.S. presidential election who won a majority of the popular vote.
+Tilden's share of the popular vote, 50.9%, is the largest received by a candidate who was not elected to the presidency and makes him the only presidential candidate in American history to lose despite winning an outright majority of the popular vote.
 Tilden was also the last person to win an outright majority of the popular vote until William McKinley in 1896.
 As of 2024, this remains the only presidential election in which both candidates were sitting governors, and was the last presidential election during which the presidential electors of a state (Colorado) were appointed at the discretion of the state legislature rather than by popular vote.